Logius-standaarden/fsc-core/draft-fsc-core-00.md

 Each Peer **MUST** have a unique identifier within the Group, this identifier is called the PeerID.
 The PeerID is determined by at least one element from the subject field [@!RFC5280, section 4.1.2.6] of an X.509 certificate.
 Each Group **MUST** define which element(s) of the subject field of the X.509 certificate act as PeerID.
 The TA(s) issuing the certificates must ensure that PeerID is always the same for a Peer in each issued certificate for said Peer.

-### Peer name
+### Peer name {#peer_name}

 Each Peer **MUST** have a human-readable name which can be used to identify a Peer.
 Unlike the PeerID the name does not have to be unique.
 The name of Peer is determined by an element in the subject field [@!RFC5280, section 4.1.2.6] of an X.509 certificate.
 The Group **MUST** define which element of the subject field is used.

+### Trust Anchor {#trust_anchor}

+The Trust Anchor (TA) is an authoritative entity for which trust is assumed and not derived.
+In the case of FSC, which uses an X.509 architecture, it is the root certificate from which the whole chain of trust is derived.

+Each Group can have multiple TAs.

+Every Peer in a Group **MUST** accept the same TA(s).

+The TA **SHOULD** validate a Peers identity, i.e. the TA **MUST** preform Organization Validation.

-### TLS configuration
+### TLS configuration {#tls_configuration}

 Connections between Inways, Outways, Managers of a Group are mTLS connections based on X.509 certificates as defined in [@!RFC5280].

-The certificates must be provided by a TA who **SHOULD** validate a Peers identity, i.e. the TA **MUST** preform Organization Validation.

 The certificate guarantees the identity of a Peer.

-Each Group can have multiple TAs.

-Every Peer in a Group **MUST** accept the same TA(s).

 FSC places specific requirements on the subject fields of a certificate. [@!RFC5280, section 4.1.2.6] which are listed below